deep-projects/dvc-cc/dvc-cc/tutorial/Get_Started.md

 ## 7) The result branch
 If the job succeeded, a resulting branch is created.
 Now we take a look at a resulting branch.
 All result branches start with **rcc_JobID_TheNameOfTheExperiment** and were created remotely.
 So we need first do a `git pull` to get the new branches.
-And can now check out to one of the result branches with ´git checkout rcc_...´, with ... the name of the branch.
+And can now check out to one of the result branches with `git checkout rcc_...` , with ... the name of the branch.
 On Linux you can use tab for auto-complete.

 Now we need to pull from dvc with `dvc pull` all large files that are not stored in git.
 Now all output files are